SAIFULLAH-SHARAFAT/Entrance_Gate/README.md

 # Entrance_Gate
-A short RFID scanner and an IR-directed entrance gate program and its description.
+A short RFID scanner and an IR-directed entrance gate program, and its description.

 # RFID Gate Control System Logic Table (Final Updated)